SC5/sc5-styleguide/README.md

 This class is added to all preview blocks in the generated styleguide.
 If your styles have some namespace class that needs to be added to every block and you do not want to add it to every example you can use commonClass option.

+**server** (boolean, optional)

+Enable built-in web-server.
+To enable Desiger tools styleguide must be server with built-in web-server.
+Server has also ability to refresh changed styles or KSS markup without doing the full page reload.

+**port** (number, optional)

+Port of the server.
+Default is 3000.

+**rootPath** (string, optional)

+Server root path.
+This must be defined if you run built-in server via gulp or grunt task.
+Point to the same path as styleguide output folder.

 **appRoot** (string, optional)

 Define `appRoot` parameter if you host styleguide in other than root folder of the HTTP serve.
 If